-When the Vauxhall Insignia won European Car of the Year in 2009, Vauxhall targeted the new car at premium saloons such as the BMW 3 Series, Audi A4 and Mercedes C-Class.
-In truth, though, the car has always been more of a match for large family cars such as the Ford Mondeo, Citroen C5, and Honda Accord.
+The Vauxhall Insignia won the European Car of the Year award in 2009, and Vauxhall targets the car at premium saloons such as the BMW 3 Series, Audi A4 and Mercedes C-Class.
+In truth, though, the Insignia and its predecessor the Vectra have always been more of a match for large family cars such as the Ford Mondeo, Citroen C5 and Honda Accord.

-Vauxhall has plenty of experience building big family hatchbacks, and it shows in the car's pretty, coupe-like looks, practical use of interior space, and decent range of engines.
-That means customers can choose from a small 1.4-litre turbocharged engine all the way up to a 2.8-litre petrol that delivers 321bhp in the Vauxhall Insignia VXR Supersports.
-There's a wide range of diesel engines too, with varying levels of power and economy.
+Vauxhall has plenty of experience building big family hatchbacks, and it shows in the car's pretty, coupe-like looks, practical interior and decent range of engines.
+Buyers can have anything from a small 1.4-litre turbocharged petrol engine all the way up to the 2.8-litre, 321bhp V6 that powers the Vauxhall Insignia VXR Supersports.
+There's a wide range of diesel engines, too, offering varying mixes of power and fuel economy.